AscendingPassage.com HOME PAGE.

 always metallic.
 The zenith becomes brownish like a brazen shield,

-paler till it is almost of the whiteness of latten; and, above, the
+paler till it is almost white.
+The

 mountains of the desert edge their sharp outlines with a tint of burnt